SEND Information Report

 - Termly parents evening.

-- Meetings are held with parents four times annually where progress and This is Me booklets are reviewed/ discussed.
+- Meetings are held with parents three times annually where progress and This is Me booklets are reviewed/ discussed.

 - Annual School report.

 - Meetings arranged with parents as the need arises for SEND children.

 How will my child be able to contribute their views?